 The XF has perhaps the best sense of occasion of any car in the exec class.
 The way the vents rotate open when you start up, the way the gear selector rises up from the dash, even the fact that the glovebox opens when you waft your finger across a sensor – it all feels special.
 And well made, too.
 Gone are the days of glue holding everything together, because the XF interior feels as well screwed together as any rival, barring Audi.
 One word of warning, though – rear headroom is a bit tight.

 Most XF have a diesel engine.
-Of these, the 2.2-litre will appeal to fleet buyers the most, even more so in the latest cars as economy improves to 55.4mpg while CO2 emissions fall to 135g/km.
+Of these, the 2.2-litre will appeal to fleet buyers the most, even more so for 2014 as economy of the 2.2D 163 improves to 57.6mpg while CO2 falls to 129g/km.
 V6 diesels are better too, with economy improving to 47mpg.
 The 3.0-litre S/C can do 30mpg and both build quality and used values show the leaps Jaguar has made.